Moscow still has not notified U.S. about expected nuclear drills, U.S. official says - NewsBreak

 Timeline: Chinese leader Xi Jinping's rise and rule

-Chinese President Xi Jinping, the son of a communist revolutionary, was a victim of the Cultural Revolution and a provincial chief during China's economic boom before ascending to the very top a decade ago
+BEIJING — (AP) — Chinese President Xi Jinping, the son of a communist revolutionary leader, was a victim of the Cultural Revolution and a provincial chief during China's economic boom before ascending to the very top a decade ago.
+On Sunday, China's 69-year-old leader secured a widely expected...

-‘Nobody forced us’: the Greek builder who saved 80 Afghans from the sea

-Michalis Protopsaltis does not see himself as a hero.
-When the news of the shipwreck came through, he did, he says, what any man in his position would do.
-The construction company owner dispatched a crane to the clifftop and, one by one, began saving the 80 Afghan immigrants scrambling for dear life in the waters below.

 Comments / 0